Smoked Ham Hocks

 1. Rub & Slather

-Before smoking the ham hocks, we need to coat them in a rub.
+Before smoking, coat the ham hocks in a barbecue rub.
 This seasons the meat & helps with bark formation.
+You can use a homemade pulled pork rub or a ready made one.

-To do this, we rub a thin layer of mustard all over the outside of the hocks (this helps the rub stick) then coat the pork in a generous amount of rub.
-I used the homemade rub from my pulled pork recipe but feel free to use a different rub if you’d prefer.
+To rub & season the meat, rub a thin layer of mustard all over the outside of the ham hocks (this helps the rub stick) then coat with a generous amount of rub.

-Once seasoned, we stick the ham hocks back in the fridge & let them sit (uncovered) for 30 minutes or so, whilst your smoker heats up.
-Alternatively, the pork can be rubbed several hours in advance.
+Place the seasoned hocks back in the fridge & let them chill uncovered, for 30 minutes whilst your smoker heats up.
+You can also season them several hours in advance, for a more thorough seasoning.

 2. Lighting The Smoker